Positive speed self-avoiding walks on graphs with more than one end: Groups with more than one end

 Let $S_1$ be a finite, connected set of vertices in $G$ containing $S_0$.
 By Lemmas \ref{l41} and \ref{l48}, the fact that $G\setminus S_0$ has at least two distinct infinite components implies that $G\setminus S$ has at least two distinct infinite components.

-In this section, we consider the case when the group $\Gamma$ is an HNN extension, as in Definition \ref{dfn}, such that $C_1=C_2=H$.
+In this section, we consider the case when the group $\Gamma$ is an HNN extension, as in Definition \ref{dfn}, with $F_1=F_2=H$.

-\begin{lemma}Assume that the group $\Gamma$ is a finitely generated HNN extension, as in Definition \ref{dfn}, such that $C_1=C_2=H$.
+\begin{lemma}Assume that the group $\Gamma$ is a finitely generated HNN extension, as in Definition \ref{dfn}, such that $F_1=F_2=H$.
 Then any locally finite Cayley graph $G$ of $\Gamma$ has two ends. \end{lemma} \begin{proof}It is a well-known fact that the number of ends of locally finite Cayley graphs of a finitely generated group do not depend on the choices of finite generating set.
 Therefore it suffices to prove the theorem for a specific choice of generating set.
 Let $G$ be the Cayley graph with respect to the generating set $H\cup\{t,t^{-1}\}$.
 It is straightforward to check that $G$ has two ends. \end{proof}

-Now we prove Theorem \ref{mg} when the group $\Gamma$ is a finitely generated $HNN$ extension, as in Definition \ref{dfn}, such that $C_1$ is a proper subset of $H$.
-Since $C_1$ is finite, this implies that $|C_1|=|C_2|<|H|$, $C_2$ is also a proper subset of $H$.
+Now we prove Theorem \ref{mg} when the group $\Gamma$ is a finitely generated HNN extension, as in Definition \ref{dfn}, such that $F_1$ is a proper subset of $H$.
+Since $F_1$ is finite and $F_1$ and $F_2$ are isomorphic groups, this implies that $|F_1|=|F_2|<|H|$, and therefore $F_2$ is also a proper subset of $H$.

-\begin{lemma}When the group $\Gamma$ is a finitely generated HNN extension, as in Definition \ref{dfn}, such that $C_1$ is a proper subset of $H$, then there exists $a\in(0,1]$, such that
+\begin{lemma}When the group $\Gamma$ is a finitely generated HNN extension, as in Definition \ref{dfn}, such that $F_1$ is a proper subset of $H$, then there exists $a\in(0,1]$, such that

 where $\pi_n$ is an $n$-step SAW starting from $1_{\Gamma}$, and $\mu$ is the connective constant. \end{lemma} \begin{proof}It suffices to check Assumption \ref{ap31}, then the lemma follows from Theorem \ref{m31} A.